panpuchkov/pyoocalc/README.rst

 ========================================================
-PyLibreTM - Python Libre/Open Office Template Manager
+PyLOO - Python Libre/Open Office interface API(UNO)
 ========================================================

-PyLibreTM allows you to generate different report documents on the base of prepared OpenOffice or LibreOffice templates.
-PyLibreTM is used in accounting system for generating invoices and other documents.
+PyLOO allows you to generate different report documents on the base of prepared OpenOffice or LibreOffice templates.
+PyLOO is used in accounting system for generating invoices and other documents.